mpilquist/8queens/README.md

 You only need to edit `Board.scala`, replacing each occurrence of `???` with an implementation that causes the tests to pass.

+### Solution

+The `solution` branch contains a solution that passes all of the tests.
+Feel free to browse it if you get stuck, but try not to look!